nejohnson2/telesource/README.md

 ## Node.js - Coffeescript - Express - EJS - Bootstrap

-Make sure you have `OpenBTSCLI` in your path, which can be done by making a symlink in `~/bin`
+Make sure you have `OpenBTSCLI` in root's path, which can be done by making a symlink in `/usr/local/bin`

 ### Getting started w/ local development server